generalassembly-atx/rails_pokemon/readme.md

 * Add `resources :pokemons` to line 2 of your `config/routes.rb` file.
 Refresh your `http://localhost:3000/pokemons` page.
 The error should change!
 We've now set up the route, but we don't have a view.

 * Create the file `app/views/pokemons/index.html.erb`.
 Refresh the page.
 No errors!
-Notice that we didn't have to `render` `index.html.erb` like we did in Sinatra.

 * Add the following code to `index.html.erb`:
 ```html